 6. Hydroxy Acids– These are exfoliants which deal greatly on evening skin tone and reversing skin texture.
 There are two categories of Hydroxy acids- Alpha and Beta.
 As you might tell, Alphas are more superior than the Betas however, it is important to know the skin condition before administering these acids on the skin.

 For treating Acne for example, no acid works as good as Salicylic acids.
 Skin lightening and evening skin tone is best achieved with the use of Lactic acid.
-Salicylic acids are Beta Hydroxy Acids (BHA) while Lactic acids are Alpha Hydroxy Acids (AHA).
+Salicylic acids are Beta Hydroxy Acids (BHA) while Lactic acids are Alpha Hydroxy Acids (one of the AHAs).